'JVCC MT-SALE' is discontinued and no inventory now remains.

 JVCC MT-SALE was an overstock masking tape which is now all sold out.
 Please see JVCC MT-02 and MT-03 for alternative overstock masking tapes.

 JVCC MT-SALE Industrial Grade Masking Tape is a 2" overstock crepe paper masking tape from a major manufacturer which comes on a white cardboard core and is available for sale by the case only.
 It is a good economical tape which is solvent-resistant crepe paper coated with a natural rubber adhesive specifically designed for paint masking applications up to 250°F. The adhesive removes cleanly from a surface without leaving residue or ghosting behind.
 It is also designed for general-purpose masking as well as for holding, sealing and splicing wherever stain and transfer resistance is desired.
 The crepe paper backing on the tape also provides elongation required to mask around tight curves.
-Made in the U.S.
+Country of Origin: United States.

 - Carrier/Backing: impregnated crepe paper